proenterprise/yeenvoice/docs/invoices.rst

 Invoices
 ========

-Well, it’s time to bill, and the Invoices function of Invoice Ninja lets you get the job done fast and with perfect accuracy.
+Well, it’s time to bill, and the Invoices function of Yeenvoice lets you get the job done fast and with perfect accuracy.

 With a bustling freelance business, you’re going to be sending out a lot of invoices.
 Creating an invoice is simple with the New Invoice page.
 Once you’ve entered the client, job and rates information, you’ll see a live PDF preview of your invoice, and you’ll have a range of actions at your fingertips – from saving a draft, to sending the invoice to the client via email, to printing a PDF hard copy.